TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: RESULTS AND DISCUSSION

 \subsection{Image-to-Image Translation Evaluation}

 Table~\ref{tab:quality_ratings} summarizes the quality ratings for both sourced and generated tactile images.
-Figure~\ref{fig:main} illustrates some samples from our evaluation: the first row presents the natural reference images, the second row displays the sourced tactile graphics, and the third row showcases the tactile graphics generated using our fine-tuned adapters.
+Figure~\ref{fig:main} illustrates sample outputs from our evaluation: the first row presents the natural reference images, the second row displays the sourced tactile graphics, and the third row showcases the tactile graphics generated using our fine-tuned adapters.